amandagw/CS3560FinalProject/README.md

 *Key Features*:
 - **User Authentication:** Implement secure login system for library users and library employees
-- **Book Management:** Allows library employees to add, remove, and update book/movie catalog
+- **Book Management:** Allows library employees to add to book/movie catalog
 - **Borrowing Transaction Processing:** Documents/tracks what/when users borrow a library item, which items are borrowed, return dates of items, and late return fees
 - **Reporting:** Generate borrowing history and overdue items